The Gluing Property

 While we suspect that the consistency strength of the gluing property is low, it is rather unclear which large cardinals weaker than strongly compact outright imply gluing.
-For example, a standard core model argument shows that if there is no inner model with a Woodin cardinal then in the core model the least strong cardinal does not have the $\omega$-gluing property.\footnote{Indeed, if $j \colon K \to K^M$ is an ultrapower embedding and $M$ is closed under $\kappa$-sequences, then it must be a finite iteration of extenders from $K$.
-In particular, there are at most finitely many $\alpha < j(\kappa)$ which belong to $\bigcap \{j(C) \mid C \subseteq \kappa, \text{ club}\}$.} \begin{question} What large cardinals do have the $\omega$-gluing property?
+For example, a standard core model argument shows that if there is no inner model with a Woodin cardinal then in the core model the least strong cardinal does not have the $\omega$-gluing property.\footnote{See Remark~\ref{StrongsDoNotHaveGluing}. } \begin{question} What large cardinals do have the $\omega$-gluing property?
 More generally, which of them do have the $\lambda$-gluing property for every cardinal $\lambda$? \end{question} In light of the striking structural consequences of Goldberg's \emph{Ultrapower Axiom} (UA)\cite{Goldberg} the following speculation seems natural: \begin{question} Is there a characterization, under $\mathrm{UA}$, of those measurable cardinals having the $\lambda$-gluing property? \end{question} In \S\ref{section; improving} and \S\ref{section:lower-bound} we show that the consistency strength of the $\omega$-gluing proper\-ty is exactly $``\exists\kappa\,(o(\kappa)=\omega_1)$''.
-This raises an obvious question: \begin{question} What is the consistency strength of ``There is a measurable cardinal with the $\lambda$-gluing property'' for $\lambda\geq \omega_1$? \end{question} Our conjecture is that starting with a strong cardinal one should be able to produce a model with a measurable cardinal having the $\lambda$-gluing property for all cardinals $\lambda$.
+This raises an obvious question: \begin{question} What is the consistency strength of ``There is a measurable cardinal $\kappa$ with the $\lambda$-gluing property'' for $\lambda\geq \kappa$? \end{question} Our conjecture is that starting with a strong cardinal one should be able to produce a model with a measurable cardinal having the $\lambda$-gluing property for all cardinals $\lambda$.
 This combined with Gitik's theorem from \S1 would yield the exact consistency strength of this compactness principle.

 Another interesting question from the technical perspective is:

 \begin{question} Suppose that $\kappa$ has the $\lambda$-gluing property.
 Is there a forcing poset destroying this property?
 In general, using forcing, can we tune the exact amount of gluing that $\kappa$ carries? \end{question} Lastly, in \S\ref{section; improving}, we gave a characterization of the $\kappa$-complete ultrafilters on $\kappa$ in a certain forcing extension of $\mathcal{K}$.
 By recent intriguing results of Gitik and Kaplan \cite{GitikKaplan-nonstationary2022}, we suspect that the assumption $\mathrm{V} = \mathcal{K}$ can be dropped (or replaced by a suitable $\GCH$ hypothesis).